shawnshaligram/integrate/README.md

 ## Usage

-One liner: docker run -it -p 4444:4444 shawnshaligram/selenium-webdriver-docker-boilerplate Selenium UI is available at: http://DOCKERHOST:4444/wd/hub/static/resource/hub.html You should be able to click the "Create session" button and select "Chrome"
+- docker run -it -p 4444:4444 shawnshaligram/selenium-webdriver-docker-boilerplate
+- Selenium UI is available at: http://DOCKERHOST:4444/wd/hub/static/resource/hub.html
+- You should be able to click the "Create session" button and select "Chrome"

 ## Write tests